kahaf-commit/Scripts/README.md

-Based on the files shown, I’d make the README **clean, professional, and security-focused**, without making unsupported claims about what the executables do.

 # Security & Automation Scripts

 A collection of personal **cybersecurity, automation, reconnaissance, and utility scripts** developed for research, learning, testing, and authorized security assessments.